kaufmanno/GSDMA/docs/source/description.rst

 Contact
 -------

-We are interested in you feed back.
+We are interested in your feed back.
 Please contact us at:

 Olivier Kaufmann